 - Temp music (almost always turned off until someone says “but in the temp there was this cool thing”)

-- Click (which you really do not need)
+- Click (which you really don’t need)

-- Buttons for record, play, stop, jump a bar back or forward, and jump a marker back or forward.
+- Buttons for record, play, stop, jump a bar back or forward, and jump a marker back or forward

-The beauty of this iPad “monitoring” setup is as you play back the reel of film where you have cues, you can fade the music, dialog, or main volume up or down in real time.
-If your collaborator is having trouble hearing how it fits in the scene after a few play backs, you can be so bold as to hand him (or her) the iPad with this control for them to mix the balance themselves.
+The beauty of this iPad monitoring setup is as you play back the reel of film where you placed your cues, you can fade the music, dialog, or main volume up or down in real time.
+If your collaborator is having trouble hearing how it fits in the scene after a few playbacks, you can be so bold as to hand them the iPad with this control so they can mix the balance themselves.